Becky Johnston

-Becky Johnston (born in South Haven, Michigan) is an American screenwriter.
+Becky Johnston (born in South Haven, Michigan) is an American screenwriter and No Wave filmmaker.

 Early life

-Johnston attended public school in South Haven but graduated from the Interlochen Fine Arts High School in 1973.
+Johnston attended public school in South Haven, Michigan but graduated from the Interlochen Center for the Arts in Interlochen, Michigan in 1973.

-Career

-Johnston wrote the screenplays for Under the Cherry Moon, The Prince of Tides (with Pat Conroy), Seven Years in Tibet, Arthur Newman, and as yet unfilmed sequel to Salt.
+Film

+Johnston was a No Wave Cinema (aka New Cinema) co-founder as part of Collaborative Projects in New York City in the late-1970s.
+Her most noted No Wave film from the post-punk era is her 49 minute Super 8 film Sleepless Nights (1979), written by Johnston and Gary Indiana, starring René Ricard, John Lurie, Eric Mitchell and Maripol.
+Music was by John Lurie and Evan Lurie.
+In 2018, it was screened at MoMA where Johnston described her film as an East Village reinvention of the Otto Preminger movie Laura that plays fast and loose with the film noir detective genre.

 She lived in the Los Altos Apartments in Los Angeles while working on Under the Cherry Moon and The Prince of Tides.

-She also appeared in the Jean-Michel Basquiat documentary Jean-Michel Basquiat: The Radiant Child (2010), directed by Tamra Davis.
+She appeared on film in the Jean-Michel Basquiat documentary Jean-Michel Basquiat: The Radiant Child (2010), directed by Tamra Davis.